John and Paul

 John and Paul (Latin: Ioannes, Paulus) are saints who lived during the fourth century in the Roman Empire.
 They were martyred at Rome on 26 June.
-The year of their martyrdom is uncertain according to their Acts; it occurred under Julian the Apostate (361–3).
+The year of their martyrdom is uncertain according to their Acts; it occurred under Julian the Apostate (361–363).

 Hagiography

 In the second half of the fourth century, Byzantius, the Roman senator, and Saint Pammachius, his son, fashioned their house on the Cælian Hill into a Christian basilica.
 In the fifth century the presbyteri tituli Byzantii (priests of the church of Byzantius) are mentioned in an inscription and among the signatures of the Roman Council of 499.
 The church was also called the titulus Pammachii after Byzantius's son, the pious friend of St. Jerome.

 In the ancient apartments on the ground-floor of the house of Byzantius, which were still retained under the basilica, the tomb of two Roman martyrs, John and Paul, was the object of veneration as early as the fifth century.

 The Sacramentarium Leonianum already indicates in the preface to the feast of the saints, that they rested within the city walls, while, in one of the early itineraries to the tombs of the Roman martyrs, their grave is assigned to the church on the Cælian (de Rossi, Roma sotterranea, I, 138, 175).

 The titulus Byzantii or Pammachii was consequently known at a very early date by the names of the two martyrs (titulus SS.
 Joannis et Pauli).
-That the two saints are martyrs of the Roman Church is historically certain; as to how and when their bodies found a resting-place in the house of Pammachius under the basilica, we only know that it certainly occurred in the fourth century.
-The year and circumstances of their martyrdom are likewise unknown.
+Their bodies were buried in the house of Pammachius under the basilica in the fourth century, but the year and circumstances of their martyrdom are unknown.
 It may have occurred during the reign of Diocletian (304 AD), as the martyrdoms of Julian took place not in Rome, but mainly in the East.